mamillergirl/todoapp/README.md

 rails server
 ```

-This will start the server locally, and you can access the application at http://localhost:3000 in your web browser.
+Access the application in your web browser at [http://localhost:3000](http://localhost:3000).

 ## Usage

-Once the application is running, you can:
+After launching the application, you can perform the following actions:

 - View the list of tasks
 - Add new tasks
 - Edit existing tasks
 - Delete tasks
 - Mark tasks as completed
-- Sort Tasks
+- Sort tasks based on various criteria